sharanyareddy9/resume-mcp-from-weather/README.md

-# Weather MCP Server
+# Resume MCP Server

-Let's get a Weather MCP server up-and-running on Cloudflare Workers with Descope OAuth login!
+Let's get a Resume MCP server up-and-running on Cloudflare Workers with Descope OAuth login!

 ## Preview

-This MCP Server is deployed to Cloudflare Workers here: [https://weather-mcp-server.descope-cx.workers.dev/](https://weather-mcp-server.descope-cx.workers.dev/)
+This MCP Server is deployed to Cloudflare Workers here: [https://resume-mcp-server.descope-cx.workers.dev/](https://resume-mcp-server.descope-cx.workers.dev/)

 You can connect to the server using the [Cloudflare Playground](https://playground.ai.cloudflare.com/), [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector) or any other MCP client.
 Be sure to include the `/sse` path in the connection URL.